 Ordering Korean food for the first time in a Korean Restaurant?
 Getting set up for your meal, and what to expect before and after?
 In the last blog we explained how to choose a Korean restaurant, what seating is like, and what to know about the menu.
 In this blog we will introduce you to more of what to expect.

 Setting up the table

-Before the food arrives, take a minute to “set” your table.
-One person can go ahead and put a small napkin in front of each diner, and on top of their napkin place a pair of chopsticks and a spoon.
+Before the food arrives, take a minute to set your table.
+Place a small napkin in front of each diner along with a pair of chopsticks and a spoon.
 This is often done by the youngest person there, but anyone can take the lead in doing it.
-Though restaurants are often very clean, it’s still considered extra sanitary to always put your dining utensils on the napkin instead of directly on the table.
+Though restaurants are often very clean, we recommend putting your utensils on the napkin instead of directly on the table.

 Food is usually shared from the main dishes brought to the center of the table.
 If you want to scoop a portion out onto your own plate, you can ask for an abjeopshi (앞 접시).
 The servers will bring you a small dish that you can use as your own.